Taylor, Lang & Co

 Taylor, Lang & Co. was a textile machinery manufacturer based in Stalybridge, Greater Manchester, England.

 The company was founded in 1852 as a tradesmen's co-operative with twenty-three members.
 It was originally known locally as 'The Amalgamated Shop'.
 The name 'Taylor Lang' may have originated in 1859.

 Taylor, Lang & Co. was based at the Castle Iron Works on Grosvenor Street, Stalybridge.
-The site is currently occupied by a Tesco Superstore.
-The founders worked long hours at a reduced wage until the business was well-established and later became known all over the world as Taylor Lang's.
+The site is currently occupied by Plastube Ltd. The founders worked long hours at a reduced wage until the business was well-established and later became known all over the world as Taylor Lang's.

 The company designed and manufactured cotton spinning machinery, distributing to a global market.
 The company's fortunes closely mirrored the broader fortunes of England's cotton manufacturing industry, although export markets later reduced reliance on domestic markets.

 In August 1892 William Thomas Watts – the eldest son of one of the company's founders wrote:

 "Our business and Cotton Spinning is in a disastrous condition at present.
 One of the events of the year has been the big strike at The Stalybridge Cotton Mill, lasted about 7 months, and only settled by a universal stoppage of the spinning industries in the three Counties."

 In January 1995 William Thomas Watts wrote: